 Budget breakdown for 10 days in South Africa

-Hotels in South Africa are pretty reasonable, but because we knew our safari would be a big blow-out, we tried to keep costs down in Cape Town to balance things out.
-So we chose this one-bedroom AirBnB apartment in Oranjezicht, right at the foot of Table Mountain.
-It cost 5850 ZAR/£308/$402 for five nights (which works out as £62/$80 a night or £31/$40 per person per night) and had a decent kitchen so we could save money by cooking meals.
+Hotels in South Africa are pretty reasonable, but because we knew the safari would be a big blow-out, we tried to keep costs down in Cape Town to balance things out.
+So we chose a one-bedroom AirBnB apartment in Oranjezicht, right at the foot of Table Mountain.
+It cost 5850 ZAR/£308/$402 for five nights (which works out as £62/$80 a night or £31/$40 per person per night) and had a decent kitchen so we could save money by cooking some of our own meals.
 We also had access to a pool and the really friendly owners gave us lots of Cape Town tips.

 The biggest expense of the trip was always going to be the safari.
 There are a lot of different options for a South African safari – from £1000 a night luxury lodges to budget public campsites.
 For my first safari I wanted to try out the classic game lodge experience, so we chose Naledi Bushcamp, set in the private Balule Game Reserve on the edge of Kruger National Park.

-There’s a huge choice of safari lodges around so it’s always going to be a bit of a punt picking one over the others.
-But Naledi had (justifiably) amazing reviews and a not-too-eye-watering price tag.
-At 17,700 ZAR/£934/$1214 for three nights (£350/$405 a night or £175/$202 pppn) it’s still one of the most expensive places I’ve ever stayed in, but the price did include all our meals (minus drinks) and activities while we were there.
+There’s a huge choice of safari lodges in the Kruger area so it’s always going to be a bit of a punt choosing one over the others.
+But Naledi Bushcamp had (justifiably) amazing reviews and a not-too-eye-watering price tag.
+At 17,700 ZAR/£934/$1214 for three nights (£350/$405 a night or £175/$202 pppn) it’s still one of the most expensive places I’ve ever stayed in, but the price did include all our meals (excluding drinks) and activities while we were there.